M&S York stores raise over £18k for NHS charities

 "Clothes shopping is different now and as customers are coming back and starting to shop with confidence it’s really lovely that the first thing they’ll see when they enter our shop is a display that shows the generosity and kindness of the local community."

-Customers can continue to get involved in lots of ways including selecting NHS Charities Together as their Sparks charity, meaning M&S donates on their behalf every time they shop in any store or online.
+Customers can continue to get involved in lots of ways including selecting NHS Charities Together as their Sparks charity, which is M&S’s loyalty scheme, meaning M&S donates on their behalf every time they shop in any store or online.